Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/about.typ

       gutter: 20pt,
       [
         The source code can be found here: #link("https://github.com/Area-53-Robotics/53E-Notebook").
-        Alternatively, you can use the qr code to the left.
+        Alternatively, you can use the QR code to the left.
       ],
       image("./assets/notebook-qr-code.png", width: 50%),
     )